 Nonmetallic materials have limited application to specific piping systems in the process industry, such as in utilities.
 For example, typical service applications of FRP piping include service water, process water, cooling medium, potable water, sewage/gray water, nonhazardous waste, nonhazardous drains, nonhazardous vents, chemicals, firewater ring mains, firewater deluge systems, and produced and ballast water.

 Nonmetallic materials have significant advantages over more familiar metallic materials, but they also have unique construction and deterioration mechanisms that can lead to premature failures if not addressed adequately.
+The primary advantages are resistance to corrosion and improved flow characteristics over metallic piping.
+The main disadvantages are ultraviolet (UV) degradation and support requirements.
+Fluoropolymer plastics (e.g. PVDF) have inherent UV blocking characteristics.

 The design of these piping systems is largely dependent on the application.
+Thermal expansion and temperature resistance vary widely across different types of plastic piping.
 Many companies have developed their own specifications that outline the materials, quality, fabrication requirements, and design factors.
 It is noted that other codes and standards have requirements and guidance.
 In particular:

-- a) ASME B31.3, Chapter VII, covers design requirements for nonmetallic piping; - b) the American Water Works Association is an organization that also provides guidance on FRP pipe design and testing.
+- ASME NM.2 and ASME B31.3, Chapter VII, cover design requirements for nonmetallic piping; - the American Water Works Association is an organization that also provides guidance on FRP pipe design and testing.